springload/awesome-wagtail/README.md

 - [Wagtail Wednesdays #07 - How to Enable the Wagtail Styleguide](https://www.youtube.com/watch?v=_CfU9UivYPI) - It’s a really helpful resource that takes no time at all to enable and it allows you to check your components against the guidelines and shows all the available Wagtail icons.
 - [How to Deploy Wagtail to Google App Engine](https://www.youtube.com/watch?v=uD9PTag2-PQ) - Focus is Google Cloud Platform but a great introduction on how to get Wagtail up and running in their PAAS.

-### Books

-- [The Definitive Guide to Next.js and Wagtail](https://leanpub.com/the-definitive-guide-to-nextjs-and-wagtail/) - Build a Jamstack web app with Next.js and Wagtail CMS.
-- [Build a Blog With Wagtail CMS (3.0.0)](https://leanpub.com/buildblogwithwagtailcms) - This book will teach you how to build a modern blog with Wagtail CMS.
-- [Build SPA with React and Wagtail (2.0.0)](https://leanpub.com/react-wagtail) - This book will teach you how to build a SPA (single-page application) with React and Wagtail CMS.
-- [Build a Blog with React (SSR) and Wagtail](https://leanpub.com/react-wagtail-ssr) - This book will teach you how to build a blog with React, Wagtail CMS and SSR (Server-Side Rendering).

 ### Showcases

+- [Offiical showcase - Projects made with Wagtail](https://wagtail.org/showcase/) - Curated list of websites and apps that gives you a taste of the very best projects built with Wagtail.
 - [Made with Wagtail](https://madewithwagtail.org/) - A showcase of sites and apps made with Wagtail CMS.
-- [Contributed apps and website code](https://github.com/wagtail/wagtail/wiki/Contributed-apps-and-website-code) - A provisional directory of third-party contributed Wagtail websites and apps.

-### Lists
+### Package lists

-- [PyPI - Python Package Index](https://pypi.org/search/?q=Wagtail) - Wagtail packages on the Python Package Index.
+- [Wagtail third-party packages](https://wagtail.org/packages/) - Official list based on PyPI data.
+- [Framework: Wagtail on PyPI](https://pypi.org/search/?c=Framework+%3A%3A+Wagtail) - Packages tagged as `Framework: Wagtail`.
-- [Django Packages](https://djangopackages.org/grids/g/wagtail-cms/) - Wagtail projects and packages on Django Packages.
+- [Wagtail grid - Django Packages](https://djangopackages.org/grids/g/wagtail-cms/) - Wagtail projects and packages on Django Packages.

 ## For editors

+- [Wagtail user guide](https://guide.wagtail.org/) - The official user guide for anyone creating content or managing content production in Wagtail
 - [How Do I Wagtail?](https://www.mozillafoundation.org/en/docs/how-do-i-wagtail/) - Mozilla's editor facing guide for how to use Wagtail's admin interface.
-- [Wagtail Editor's manual](https://docs.wagtail.org/en/stable/editor_manual/index.html) - Wagtail documentation for editors
 - [CCA Wagtail Editor Portal](https://portal.cca.edu/help/wagtail-documentation/) - User facing documentation for Wagtail by California College of the Arts
 - [Caltech Wagtail Editor Portal](https://sites.caltech.edu/) - User facing documentation for Wagtail by Caltech
-- [IoGT Wagtail CMS](https://cms-manual.goodinternet.org/en/) - User facing documentation for Wagtail by the IoGT (Internet of Good Things).

 ## Community